ROSS-org/ross-org.github.io/_drafts/lamport_paths.md

         src="https://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-AMS_CHTML">
 </script>

+## Example Scenarios

 &ldquo;Happened-before&rdquo; ordering is a partial ordering of events in a distributed system.
 The idea is
     that for two given events $E_1$ and $E_2$, there exists a series of events or state changes within all of the running processes that lead from $E_1$ to $E_2$.
-This type of synchronization is limited &ndash; since the Lamport clock contains only basic information about the ordering of messages, this clock really only has meaning when looking at the relationship of messages moving between processes.
+This type of synchronization is limited &ndash; since the Lamport clock contains only basic information about the ordering of events, this clock really only has meaning when looking at the relationship of events moving between processes.
 The other limitation of this technique is that these clocks can only show if an event happened before another event.

 An easier way to think about this is to consider two events, A and B. If A and B occur inside the same process and A
-    is processed before B, A &ldquo;happened-before&rdquo; B. If A is an event sending form a process, and B is the event receiving a message on a remote process, A &ldquo;happened-before&rdquo; B. Lamport also defined a transitive property, where if A &ldquo;happened-before&rdquo; B, and B &ldquo;happened-before&rdquo; C, then A &ldquo;happened before&rdquo; C. If A &ldquo;happened-before&rdquo; B, then A can be said to causally affect B. For example, if A is
+    is processed before B, A &ldquo;happened-before&rdquo; B. If A is an event sending from a process, and B is the event receiving a message on a remote process, A &ldquo;happened-before&rdquo; B. Lamport also defined a transitive property, where if A &ldquo;happened-before&rdquo; B, and B &ldquo;happened-before&rdquo; C, then A &ldquo;happened before&rdquo; C. If A &ldquo;happened-before&rdquo; B, then A can be said to causally affect B. For example, if A is